-(f) The Board, or an individual Board Member authorized by the Board, may hold such closed or open hearings and sit and act at such times and places, and require the attendance and testimony of such witnesses and the production of such evidence as the Board or an authorized member may find advisable, or exercise any other applicable authority as provided in the Board's enabling legislation.
+(f) Following a notational vote and in accordance with the Government in the Sunshine Act, the Board or an individual Board Member authorized by the Board may hold such closed or open hearings and sit and act at such times and places, and require the attendance and testimony of such witnesses and the production of such evidence as the Board or an authorized member may find advisable, or exercise any other applicable authority as provided in the Board's enabling legislation.
+Each Board Member shall have full access to all information relating to the matter under investigation, including attendance at closed hearings.

-(g) Subpoenas in formal safety investigations may be issued only by signature of the Chairman, or any Member of the Board designated by the Chairman, and shall be served by any person designated by the Chairman, or otherwise as provided by law.
+(g) Subpoenas in formal safety investigation hearings may be issued by the Chairman only after a notational vote of the Board.
+The Chairman may designate another Board Member to issue a subpoena.
+Subpoenas shall be served by any person designated by the Chairman, or otherwise as provided by law.